Linear System Analysis and Optimal Control of Natural Gas Dynamics in Pipeline Networks: Conclusions

 The analysis presented in this paper provides a foundation for further exploration of adaptive linear systems in modeling and controlling transient flows through gas transmission pipelines.
 While the effectiveness of adaptive linear MPC has been demonstrated on certain systems under sufficiently regular operating conditions, a comprehensive investigation into the feasibility, stability, and robustness of MPC when applied to complex pipeline systems with high load variability and uncertainty is critical.
 Such an analysis is essential for advancing the integration of MPC into existing pipeline operations.
-In addition to computational considerations, it is valuable to note that hydrogen blending has been proposed to reduce the carbon footprint of economies worldwide.
-However, optimizing flows of hydrogen blends has been shown to incur considerably higher computational costs compared to homogeneous natural gas \cite{baker2023optimal, zlotnik2023effects, baker2023transitions}.
+Moreover, the error introduced by linearizing the isothermal Euler equations \eqref{eq:gaspde0} remains an open problem that could lead to even more informative guarantees \cite{hall1987linearized, mankbadi1998use, duran2013solution}.
+In addition to pure natural gas considerations, it is valuable to note that hydrogen blending has been proposed to reduce the carbon footprint of economies worldwide.
+However, optimizing flows of hydrogen blends has been shown to incur considerably higher computational costs compared to homogeneous natural gas \cite{baker2023optimal, zlotnik2023effects, baker2023transitions, baker2024boundary}.
 Therefore, pipelines that support clean energy transitions could benefit from an extended MPC specifically tailored to model mixtures of gases.
 Finally, the online adaptability of MPC could enable more effective communication and dynamic coordination with electric power systems \cite{zlotnik2016coordinated}.
 These advancements could lead to the development of more efficient and responsive decision-support tools that ensure reliable operation in an increasingly evolving energy landscape.}

 \begin{ack} The authors are very grateful to Cody W. Allen, Saif R. Kazi, and Kaarthik Sundar for numerous helpful discussions, and to E. Olga Skowronek for additional discussions and for drawing the network diagrams in Figures \ref{fig:bc_conf}, \ref{fig:mpc_cyclic}, and \ref{fig:mpc_25_node}.
 This study was supported by the U.S. Department of Energy's Advanced Grid Modeling (AGM) project ``Dynamical Modeling, Estimation, and Optimal Control of Electrical Grid-Natural Gas Transmission Systems,'' the U.S. Department of Energy through the LANL/LDRD Program, and the Center for Non-Linear Studies.
 Research conducted at Los Alamos National Laboratory is done under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy under Contract No. 89233218CNA000001.
 L. Baker would like to thank Arizona State University for additional support.
 S. Shivakumar was supported by the National Science Foundation grants No. 1739990 and 1935453.
 Report number: LA-UR-23-24798. \end{ack}